 The Liver is our general that creates plans and strategies, commanding from a place of stillness within.

-It is the source of our creativity and houses the Hun, which provides us with the courage and
+It is the source of our creativity and houses the Hun, which provides us with the courage and self-esteem to pursue our ideas.

-It opens into the eyes, allowing us to have
+It opens into the eyes, allowing us to have a vision of our depths and the horizons.

 It stores the Blood in reserve, sending it out into action to where it needs to be.
 The Liver keeps the Qi pathways clear to allow these supply lines to move freely.